mojo2012/jython-binding/README.md

 Car car = PyFactory.getInstance().createInstance(Car.class);
 ```

-If you can't customize the interface you can also directly pass the moduleName and className info to the PyFactory:
+If you can't customize the interface you can also directly pass the `moduleName` and `className` info to the `PyFactory`:
 ```
 Car car = PyFactory.getInstance().createInstance(YourInterface.class, "Car", "Car");
 ```

-When you can't customize the python class (and hence can't implement an interface), you can create your own interface matching the python classe's API create a proxy instance using the `PyFactory`:
+When you can't customize the python class (and hence can't implement an interface), you can create your own interface matching the python class's API and create a proxy instance using the `PyFactory`:
 ```
 Car car = PyFactory.getInstance().createProxyInstance(Car.class, numberPlate);
 ```

 For the proxy to be able to forward method calls you have to annotate the methods with `@PythonMethod`.
-The method names have to match the python methods (except for the first `self` parameter):
+The method name and the arguments have to match the python method (except for the first `self` parameter):
 ```
 @PythonClass(moduleName = "Car", className = "Car")
 public interface Car {